RubixML/Housing/README.md

 $estimator = PersistentModel::load(new Filesystem('housing.model'));
 ```

-Now just call `predict()` with the unknown dataset and write the predictions to a CSV file with their cooresponding Ids.
-An example of a sample submission can be found in the `sample_submission.csv` file.
+To obtain the predictions from the model, simply call `predict()` with the dataset.
+Then submit those predictions along with their IDs to the [contest page](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).

 ```php
 $predictions = $estimator->predict($dataset);